Prevention and Management of Caries in Children

 As part of the SDCEP consultation process the draft guidance was sent to various individuals and organisations and all GDPs were invited to comment on the draft.
 The questionnaire contained questions around the content and format of the guidance as well as the implications of translating the guidance into practice.
-More information on the implementation questions can be found in the summary report.
+More information on the implementation questions can be found in the summary report (PDF).

 2. Semi-structured telephone interviews

 Semi-structured interviews were conducted during the guidance consultation period with general dental practitioners (GDPs) and dental care professionals (DCPs).
 The interview schedule followed a standardised structure to identify salient beliefs regarding barriers and facilitators and advantages and disadvantages that relate to implementation of the guidance.
-The findings from the interviews can be found in the full report.
+The findings from the interviews can be found in the full report (PDF).

 3. Pre-guidance publication survey